Cultural impact of Beyoncé: Race

-Beyoncé's work has prompted significant discussions on race and black history.
+Beyoncé's work has prompted significant discussions on race and Black history.
 Hunter Harris commented on this phenomenon for Refinery29, writing: "Beyoncé's work is often a battleground for these discussions about race, privilege, and culture because the musician has such a singular importance to Black women."
 She has released several songs largely considered to be anthems for the African American community, including "Black Parade", "Freedom", and "Formation".
 The lattermost dominated public conversation and ignited discussions on the topics of culture, racism, and politics.
 Several of Beyoncé's songs have since been used as an anthem for various socio-political movements.
-The song became a Black Lives Matter anthem, being adopted by activists and played at protests worldwide.
-The song garnered attention for the Black Lives Matter movement and raised awareness for issues facing black people before the 2016 US presidential election.
+"Formation" became a Black Lives Matter anthem, being adopted by activists and played at protests worldwide.
+The song garnered attention for the Black Lives Matter movement and raised awareness for issues facing Black people before the 2016 US presidential election.
 Charles Hughes, professor and director of the Memphis Center at Rhodes College, said that music was one of the strongest influences on the 2016 presidential election and that "Formation" had the greatest influence of all songs.
 Hughes described the song as "invoking movement" and reminding listeners of the role of women in the Black Lives Matter movement.
 In Michael Moore in TrumpLand, American filmmaker Michael Moore said that Beyoncé's performance of "Formation" at the Super Bowl was the breaking point of the shifting gender balance in American society, at which straight white men realized they were losing their power to women.

-“When I first started, 21 years ago, I was told that it was hard for me to get onto covers of magazines because black people did not sell.
+“When I first started, 21 years ago, I was told that it was hard for me to get onto covers of magazines because [B]lack people did not sell.
 Clearly, that has been proven a myth.… It’s important to me that I help open doors for younger artists.
 There are so many cultural and societal barriers to entry that I like to do what I can to level the playing field, to present a different point of view for people who may feel like their voices don’t matter.”

 — Behind the Scenes of Vogue Cover Shoot.

 In 2018, Beyoncé chose Tyler Mitchell to photograph her Vogue September issue, thereby making Mitchell the first Black photographer to shoot a cover for Vogue in its 126-year history.
 Additionally, a portrait from this editorial was acquired for the permanent exhibit at the Smithsonian National Portrait Gallery in Washington, D.C.